spotlightpa/poor-richard/content/news/2023-08-25-SPLPOIPARKEV.md

-series = ["A Criminal Solution"] slug = "pennsylvania-mental-health-jails-point-park-event" suppress-date = false title = "You're invited!
-A live panel on incarceration and mental health in Pa." title-tag = "A live panel on incarceration and mental health in Pa." topics = ["Events"]
+series = ["A Criminal Solution"] slug = "pennsylvania-mental-health-jails-point-park-event" suppress-date = false title = "WATCH!
+A panel on incarceration and mental health in Pa." title-tag = "A panel on incarceration and mental health in PA" topics = ["Events"]
 +++